Abdominal Muscle Separation

 Why is this occurring?

-- Changes of pregnancy which increase the stretch of ligaments
+- Hormonal changes of pregnancy which increase the stretchiness of ligaments

-- Increase in the size of your stomach due to your growing baby
+- Increase in the size of your abdomen due to your growing baby

-- A genetic predisposition for increased stretch of ligaments
+- A genetic predisposition for increased stretch of the body's connective tissue and ligaments

 What are the signs and symptoms?

-- A gap running down the centre of your abdominals
+- A visible or palpable gap running down the centre of your abdominal wall

-- Abdominal muscles “doming” when you go to sit up
+- Abdominal muscles “doming” when you attempt to sit up

-- Weakness through your abdominal or core muscles
+- Weakness through your abdominal area or core muscles

 - Poor posture